O-Train east extension receives substantial completion certification

 Date:

-The east end extension of the O-Train has reached another milestone.
+The eastern extension of the O-Train has reached another milestone.

-OC Transpo announced last week that it had received a certificate of substantial completion of the Stage 2 east extension project, which will extend Ottawa’s main light rail line 12.5 kilometres from Blair to Trim station in Orleans.
+OC Transpo announced last week that it had received a certificate of substantial completion for the project, which will extend Ottawa’s light rail line 12.5 kilometres from Blair to Trim station in Orleans.

 The certification confirms that the contractor has “delivered all new system infrastructure and that it is functional and can be safely operated and maintained,” Ottawa’s interim transit general manager Troy Charter said in a memo to council.